Its A NOLA Thang! How I got hooked to New Orleans Music.

 Waking up the neighboorhod at 4:30 AM to start the celebration

-Last September I was in Tocancipá (north of Bogotá) for the Colombianidad festival and as the concert bands began to march around the town at 4:30 AM playing songs like "Cumbia Sobre El Mar", "Colombia Tierra Querida" and "Cumbia Del Caribe" but now hearing it played with clarinets, saxophones and of course trumpets, euphoniums, trombones and percussionists using a scotch bass drum, an alegre (Colombian hand drum) and Colombian maracas and guasá, I begin to hear Colombia's influence on Zydeco and Second Line.
+Last September I was in Tocancipá (north of Bogotá) for the Colombianidad festival and as the concert bands began to march around the town at 4:30 AM playing songs like "Cumbia Sobre El Mar", "Colombia Tierra Querida" and "Cumbia Del Caribe" but now hearing it played with clarinets, saxophones, oboe, sousaphones and of course trumpets, euphoniums, trombones and percussionists using a scotch bass drum, a metal kit/concert type snare drum, an alegre (Colombian hand drum), a tambora, large Colombian maracas and guasá, I begin to hear Colombia's influence on Zydeco and Second Line.

-If you're a drummer/percussionist (any rhythm section player really) playing any American music be it Rock, Funk, Country or Western, all corners of Jazz, Modern Rap, Blues, Gospel or old school Soul, Hip-Hop and R&B, you gotta know about that NOLA music baby!
+If you're a drummer/percussionist (any rhythm section player really) playing any American music be it Rock, Funk, Country or Western, all corners of Jazz, Modern Rap, Blues, Gospel or old school Soul, old school rap from the golden eras of Hip-Hop and R&B, you gotta know about that NOLA music baby!
 That's the key!

 The Jazz Phools at Zydeco Brew Werks in Ybor